ppxasjsm/workshop/events/ccp52018/README.md

 <a href="https://etherpad.net/p/ccpbiosim_ccp518" target="_blank">workshop etherpad</a>.
 Please
 keep discussion respectful and remember the [code of conduct](https://ccpbiosim.github.io/workshop/events/bristol2018/conduct.html).

+## Feedback

+We are very interested in your comments about any aspect of the CCPBioSim contribution to the CCP5 Summer School.
+Please use the below form to anonymously comment on any aspect of our programme, e.g. the lectures or the practicals.
+You are the first people to use parts of BioSimSpace, so we are particularly interested in your complaints, comments and suggestions for BioSimSpace, and you experience of using these cloud-based Jupyter notebooks for running simulations.

+<a href="https://goo.gl/forms/qRVJpLUzD5SdhRgJ2" target="_blank">Send feedback :-)</a>

 ## Programme

 ### Monday 16th July